-The Shishu Mandir Home was established in 1983 in the premises of the Ashok Nursing Home at Ulsoor, Bangalore.
-At the Shishu Home children were admitted from the slums who were seriously sick and requiring intense medical treatment for many months.
+The Shishu Mandir Home was established in 1983 in the premises of Ashok Nursing Home at Ulsoor, Bangalore following the medical services which a team of doctors and nurses had given to poor people in slum areas.
+Since children were the greatest sufferers they were admitted in one part of the nursing home, and often they had to stay for many months.
 When they recovered, some expressed the wish not to be sent home again, but to stay on.
 Hella could not turn away from that heart-rending request and thus she began to create a Home for them.
 She followed the idea of a big family where everyone's individuality is recognized.
 The children live as in a large family, and everyone bears a certain responsibility.
 The atmosphere is conducive and warm, there is no physical punishment.
 Children of school-going age are admitted at the Shishu School.

 When the children obtain employment, they (must) leave the Home.
-For most of them, the Shishu Home is the place, where they can return at any time of their life with whatever problem or hardship.
+For most of them, the Shishu Home is the centre place of their life, where they can return at any time with whatever problem or hardship.
 They can return and find help and support there.

 The Children's Home offers three main areas of support

 2 In-country and Inter-country adoptions